anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Address Roman Danyliw's comments by updating reference<br>
   I-D.eckert-anima-brski-discovery to I-D.ietf-anima-brski-discovery<br> and
   adding {{priv-consider}}, which refers to the BRSKI privacy considerations.
-* Address Éric Vyncke's comment by replacing 'production' by 'manufacturing'
+* Address &Eacute;ric Vyncke's comment by replacing 'production' by 'manufacturing'

 IETF draft ae-11 -> ae-12: